Preparing Inbound Shipments

 Renewed

 A pre-owned product that was inspected and tested to work and look like new by a qualified supplier/vendor or product expert.
 The product has minimal to no signs of wear, no visible cosmetic imperfections, and may include relevant accessories that may be generic.
-The product comes with a warranty offering a replacement or refund within 90 days of purchase if the product does not work as expected.
+The product comes with a warranty that offers a replacement unit or a refund within 90 days of purchase if the product does not work as expected.

 Used - Like New or Open Box